 - Next, use the arrows to begin stacking your data.
 Select a cell and select the left arrow or right arrow to stack it with the data field it matches.

 - Select Non Blocking - Metainfo Will Not Change to pass data rows downstream without waiting for all inputs to send data.
 Do not use this mode if the upstream metainfo will change between configuration time and runtime.

 Under Output Order, check Set a Specific Output Order to specify which input dataset's data displays first in the output dataset.
 Once checked, select one of the data streams and select the up arrow or down arrow to reorder.

 The Output Order option can cause slower performance.

 Two aspects of the Union tool output are important to understand, the column names and the order of the data.

 Understanding Output Data Column Names

-The column names that are used in the output dataset are pulled from the input stream with the first alphabetical value.
+The column names that are used in the output dataset are pulled from the input stream with the first alphabetical/numerical value.

-For example, by default, your input data streams are labeled #1 and #2 based on the order you connected them to the Union tool input anchor.
-So, if the column names differ, the output dataset will use the column name from the #1 input dataset.
+By default, your input data streams are labeled #1 and #2 based on the order you connected them to the Union tool input anchor.
+So, if the column names differ, the output dataset will use the column names from the #1 input dataset.